-- The MRA will refer the case to the ATDR Panel within one month of the application made by the taxpayer. - The ATDR Panel consists of a director of the MRA as Chairperson, a senior officer of the MRA, both designated by the Director General, and a law practitioner appointed by the Minister. - To ensure the independence of the ADTR Panel, its members must not have been involved in the case brought before them, and are replaceable as and when required - The ATDR Panel investigates tax disputes exceeding the amount of MUR 5 million. - If the case is not eligible for review by the ATDR Panel, same will be communicated within one month of the date the case has been referred - The ATDR will adjudicate within 6 months of the date the matter has been referred.

-- The taxpayer may either resolve the matter by way of an agreement with the MRA and withdraw the case before the ARC, Supreme Court or Judicial Committee of the Privy Council, as applicable. - Alternatively, the taxpayer, if dissatisfied with the decision of the ATDR Panel, may request for the proceedings to continue before the ARC, Supreme Court or Judicial Committee of the Privy Council, as relevant, within one month of the decision of the ATDR Panel. - Where the taxpayer has not yet lodged any objections or representations with the ARC, Supreme Court or Judicial Committee of the Privy Council, he may do so within 28 days of the decision of the ATDR Panel. - The taxpayer may also withdraw the case before the ATDR Panel at any point in time and pursue the case at the relevant stages of review.
+- The MRA will refer the case to the ATDR Panel within one month of the application made by the taxpayer. - The ATDR Panel consists of a director of the MRA as Chairperson, a senior officer of the MRA, both designated by the Director General, and a law practitioner appointed - The taxpayer may either resolve the matter by way of an agreement with the MRA and withdraw the case before the ARC, Supreme Court or Judicial Committee of the Privy Council, as applicable. - Alternatively, the taxpayer, if dissatisfied with the decision of the ATDR Panel, may request for the proceedings to continue before the Objections, Appeals and Dispute Resolutions Department, ARC, Supreme Court or Judicial Committee of the Privy Council, as relevant, within one month of the decision of the ATDR Panel.